digitalbreed/jquery.fbmessenger/README.md

 | `('showGenericTemplate', templates, options)` | Shows a generic template with the given items, where `templates` is an array of objects `{ imageUrl: '...', title: '...', subtitle: '...', buttons: [ ... ] }` (see usage example).
 | `('scrollGenericTemplate', templateIndex, options)` | Scrolls the generic template item with the given index into view.
 | `('selectGenericTemplate', buttonIndex, options)` | Selects the button with the given `buttonIndex` on the generic template item which is currently in view.
+| `('annotation', text, options)` | Shows an annotation with the given text.
+Note that this is not a Messenger feature, but intended to support explaining the flow of a conversation.
 | `('run')` | Executes the previously scheduled steps.

 The `options` parameter is optional and may contain an attribute `delay`.
 If `delay` is provided, execution is halted until `run` is called and every step is delayed `delay` milliseconds to the previous step.
 If it's not provided, the corresponding action is executed immediately.